leonkaushikdeka/phishgaurdacademy/README.md

 # phishgaurdacademy
-Practical browser based phishing trainer for office employees, students or etc. Simple deployment reducing workload of teaching about
+Practical browser based phishing trainer for office employees, students or etc. Simple deployment reducing workload of training from the IT departmnet.